-- 1.5.
-Risk of unauthorized use mitigation: To mitigate the risk of unauthorized use, each Responsible Entity shall use one or a combination of the following methods: - Transient Cyber Asset resides within a location with restricted physical access; - Full-disk encryption with authentication; - Multi-factor authentication; - Theft recovery tools; or - Other method(s) to mitigate the risk of unauthorized use. - 2.
-Transient Cyber Asset(s) Owned or Managed by Vendors or Contractors. - 2.1 Security vulnerability mitigation: To mitigate security vulnerabilities (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Review of installed security patch(es); - Review of security patching process used by the vendor or contractor; - Review of other vulnerability mitigation performed by the vendor or contractor; or - Other method(s) to mitigate security vulnerabilities. - 2.2 Malicious code mitigation: To mitigate malicious code, each Responsible Entity shall use one or a combination of the following methods: - Review of antivirus update level; - Review of antivirus update process used by the vendor or contractor; - Review of application whitelisting used by the vendor or contractor; - Review use of live operating system and software executable only from read-only media; - Review of system hardening used by the vendor or contractor; or - Other method(s) to mitigate malicious code. - 2.3 For any method used to mitigate security vulnerabilities or malicious code as specified in 2.1 and 2.2, Responsible Entities shall determine whether additional mitigation actions are necessary, and implement such actions prior to connecting the vendor- or contractor-owned Transient Cyber Asset.
+- 2.1 Security-Software vulnerability-Vulnerabilities mitigation Mitigation: Use one or a combination of the following methods to achieve the objective of To mitigate mitigating the risk of vulnerabilities posed by unpatched software on the Transient Cyber Asset security vulnerabilities (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Review of installed security patch(es); - Review of security patching process used by the vendor or contractor party, other than the Responsible Entity, managing the Transient Cyber Asset(s); - Review of other vulnerability mitigation performed by the vendor or contractorparty, other than the Responsible Entity, managing the Transient Cyber Asset(s); or - Other method(s) to mitigate security software vulnerabilities. - 2.2 Introduction of mMalicious code mitigation: Use one or a combination of the following methods to achieve the objective of To mitigate-mitigating malicious code (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Review of antivirus update level; - Review of antivirus update process used by the partyvendor or contractor; - Review of application whitelisting used by the partyvendor or contractor;

-3. Removable Media
+- Review use of live operating system and software executable only from read-only media; - Review of system hardening used by the partyvendor or contractor; or - Other method(s) to mitigate malicious code. - 2.3 For any method used to mitigate security software vulnerabilities or malicious code as specified in 2.1 and 2.2, Responsible Entities shall determine whether any additional mitigation actions are necessary, and implement such actions prior to connecting the vendor- or contractor-owned Transient Cyber Asset.

-3.1.
-Removable Media authorization: For each individual or group of Removable Media, each Responsible Entity shall specify:
+Section 3.
+Removable Media

-- 3.1.1.
-Authorized users, either individually or by group or role; and - 3.1.2.
-Authorized locations, either individually or by group. - 3.2.
-Malicious code mitigation: To mitigate malicious code, each Responsible Entity shall scan Removable Media outside of the BES Cyber System.
+- 3.1.
+Removable Media authorizationAuthorization: For each individual or group of Removable Media, each Responsible Entity shall specifyauthorize: - 3.1.1.
+Authorized users Users, either individually or by group or role; and - 3.1.2.
+Authorized locations Locations, either individually or by group. - 3.2.
+Malicious code Code mitigation Mitigation: To achieve the objective of mitigating the threat of introducing malicious code to high impact or medium impact BES Cyber Systems and their associated Protected Cyber Assets, each Responsible Entity shall: - 3.2.1.
+Use method(s) to detect malicious code on Removable Media using a Cyber Asset other than a BES Cyber System or Protected Cyber Assets; and - 3.1.3.3.2.2.
+Mitigate the threat of detected malicious code on Removable Media prior to connecting the Removable Media to a high impact or medium impact BES Cyber System or associated Protected Cyber Assets To mitigate malicious code, each Responsible Entity shall scan Removable Media outside of the BES Cyber System.

-CIP-010-2 - Attachment 2
+CIP-010-2-3 - Attachment 2